 Contribution Margin Formula

-Contribution is a significant concept every business owner should understand.
-To calculate contribution margin, all we need to look at are the net sales and the total variable expenses.
-Here’s the formula for contribution margin –
+To calculate this ratio, all we need to look at are the net sales and the total variable expenses.
+Here’s the formula –

 In situations, where there’s no way we can know the net sales, we can use the above formula to find out the contribution.